 How to Navigate a Tasting Room

-As you probably know, we hold regular wine tastings upstairs in The Wine Shack’s Tasting Room.
-Our Tasting Room is a pretty casual place and we want you to enjoy yourself and sample the wines we’re pouring.
-With that said, there are things you can do to enhance your (and others) experience.
+As you probably know, we hold daily wine tastings in our Puffin Tasting Room.
+Our Tasting Room is a pretty casual place for you to sit, relax and enjoy the wines we’re pouring.
+With that said, there are a couple easy things you can do to enhance your (and others) experience.

 Tasting Room “Do’s”

 Have an open mind.
-We have set up the day’s tasting line up to present you with a specific theme, maybe it’s wine from a specific winery or wine region.
-Maybe it’s a lineup of lesser know varietals or wineries.
+While we are usually pouring a lineup of our own Puffin wines, we may have set up the day’s tasting line up to present you with a specific theme, maybe it’s wine from a specific winery or wine region.
+Maybe it’s a lineup of lesser known varietals or wineries.
 Whatever the theme of the day is, come in with an open mind and try them all.
 Who knows, you may find a new favorite wine.

 Ask questions about the wine.
 We’ve researched and tasted the wines we are pouring for you.
 We’d be happy to talk with you about the wines and answer any questions you may have about them.
 If you happen to visit our Tasting Room when we have a winemaker present, they’d love to answer your questions!